-In order to better understand \eqref{EqTreatment}, let us go back to our empirical context and explain each component of it.
-Our instrumental variable $Z$ is a measure of the trial judge's leniency, which arguably does not affect time-to-recidivism other than through the judge's decision to punish or not, especially when the judge's allocation to the case is random, as in our application.
-Our censoring variable $C$ captures the length of time between the defendant's sentence date and the end of our sampling period, as is observed for all defendants.
-This variable can also capture seasonality patterns, as they are fully determined depending on the sentence's date.
-The function $P$ captures the trial judge's punishment criteria, and it allows trial judges to update their punishment criteria over time \citep{Bhuller2022} as it includes $C$ as an argument.
-Finally, the variable $V$ can be interpreted as unobserved punishment resistance, and it captures, among other things, the amount of criminal evidence in the defendant's favor.
-The higher the $V$, the less likely the defendant will be punished, everything else equal.
-As already discussed before, $Y^{*}$ captures the length of time between the defendant's sentence date and her next criminal case's starting date, and $Y$ is the minimum of $Y^*$ and time from the sentence's date to the end of our sampling period, $C$.
+To better understand Equation \eqref{EqTreatment}, let us go back to our empirical context and explain each component of it.
+Our instrumental variable $Z$ is a measure of the trial judge's leniency, which arguably does not affect time-to-recidivism other than through the judge's decision to punish or not.
+Our censoring variable $C$ captures the time between the defendant's sentence date and the end of our sampling period, and it is observed for all defendants. $C$ can also capture seasonality patterns, as it is fully determined depending on the sentence's date.
+The function $P$ captures the trial judge's punishment criteria, and it allows trial judges to update their punishment criteria over time \citep{Bhuller2022}, as it includes $C$ as an argument.\footnote{Since the end of the sample period is the same for all defendants, we can equivalently express the decision rule for $D$ in terms of the sentencing date $S_{i}$, where the sentencing date equals the fixed calendar date when the sample period ends $\left(\overline{T}\right)$ minus the censoring variable $C_{i}$, i.e., $S_{i} = \overline{T} - C_{i}$.
+This equality implies that the propensity score can be equivalently expressed as a function of the sentencing date since $P(Z_i,C_i)=P(Z_i,T - S_i) \equiv \tilde{P}(Z_i,S_i)$.
+This way of writing the propensity score function highlights that trial judges may update their punishment criteria over time in our setting.}\textsuperscript{,}\footnote{We emphasize that we allow function $P$ to depend on the censoring variable, but we do not impose that the censoring variable has an impact on this function.
+This type of connection is testable through the first-stage regression.} Finally, the variable $V$ can be interpreted as unobserved punishment resistance, and it captures, among other things, the amount of criminal evidence in the defendant's favor.
+The higher the $V$, the less likely the defendant will be punished, all else equal.
+As already discussed, $Y^{*}$ captures the length of time between the defendant's sentence date and her next criminal case's starting date, and $Y$ is the minimum of $Y^*$ and time from the sentence's date to the end of our sampling period, $C$.